zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 hex(null) results in an exception and returns failed.
 ```

-**Note:** When the input parameter is a Binary type, add `set  odps.sql.type.system.odps2=true;`, and submit it with SQL to use the new data type normally.
+**Note:** If the input parameter is a Binary type, add `set  odps.sql.type.system.odps2=true;`, and submit it with SQL to use the new data type normally.

 ## UNHEX {#section_k5x_51n_vdb .section}